y0g1bear/Platformer/README.md

    than a jump takes it).
 Springs are also affected by gravity so that, when created, they fall and come to rest on flat ground.

+## Hint

+Ggame comes with some [built in ability to detect collisions between sprites](http://brythonserver.github.io/ggame/#ggame.Sprite.collidingWithSprites), which may be useful.

 ## Extra ideas

 There are lots of possibilities for extra features to add to your platform game.